mjordan/get_islandora_content/README.md

 └── metadata.xml
 ```

-The `metadata.xml` file contains all of the MODS datastreams retrieved from the OAI harvest, concatenated together and wrapped in a `<modsCollection>` element.e.g.:
+The `metadata.xml` file contains all of the MODS datastreams retrieved from the OAI harvest, concatenated together and wrapped in a `<modsCollection>` element, e.g.:

 ```xml
 <modsCollection>